 The livestock holding number negatively and significantly correlated with the success or stability of SWC Table 6.
 The Pearson correlation result of the research showed that, the number of livestock holding was positive and significant at (p≤ 0.001) correlated to destruction of SWC structure as indicated in Table 7.
 Similarly [26, 36] found out that livestock holding was negatively associated with the use of SWC structures.
 The number livestock holdings negatively correlated with the management practices since households having a high number of livestock invested their time in raring and keeping of livestock than investing in SWC structures.
 [27] that stated farmers live in upper landforms were more involved in livestock keeping than other due to their grazing area near the forest.
 Free grazing was a common practice in the middle, foot and some part of the upper slopes of the watershed (Appendex1).
 When the field crops harvested, cultivated area was used for free grazing.
 [19] revealed that field crops were free after harvest farmers let their livestock for free grazing which have serious negative impact on SWC and natural resource.
 Another study by [23, 44] suggested that free grazing of livestock was among the major limitations to sustainable management of SWC measures.
 On contrary to the above findings, [39, 40] suggested that increased livestock holdings by farmers in the downstream increased the chance for improved land and SWC structures.

 3.5.
-Other drivers recommended for poor performance SWC
+Other drivers of poor performance SWC

 Other drivers described by the group discussion and household survey for the poor performance of the physical SWC were destroying of the implemented SWC structures during maintenance and during implementation of new structures.